 - Credit-bearing internships are supervised by faculty, department or program.
 Note: Noncredit-bearing internships are those without faculty, department or program supervision.
-Internship orientation is strongly suggested for noncreditbearing internships.
+Internship orientation is strongly suggested for noncredit-bearing internships.
 Students may be asked to sign a Release of Liability for some internships. - Dedman Internship Program Orientation and Standardized University Release of Liability for Education Internship are required for credit-bearing internships. - Internship credit and grades are based on a written learning contract signed by the student and faculty supervisor and approved by the department chair or director of undergraduate studies.
 In addition, students and site supervisors will complete evaluations of the experience.
-These evaluations are not considered in determination of the grade. - If a student has obtained an internship that qualifies toward possible credit in Dedman College and also qualifies toward possible credit in another SMU school, and if the student chooses to earn internship credit in that school, the student will not be allowed to use the same internship experienced toward credit in Dedman College. - Internship credit requires a written component based on and reflective of the experiential dimension. - Internship credit is available only through approved internship courses. - Internship credit may range from one to three hours. - The maximum total internship credit that may be applied toward a degree is three hours.
+These evaluations are not considered in determination of the grade. - An internship that is used to qualify for Dedman College course credit may not also be used to qualify for course credit in another SMU school. - Internship credit requires a written component based on and reflective of the experiential dimension. - Internship credit is available only through approved internship courses. - Internship credit may range from one to three hours. - The maximum total internship credit that may be applied toward a degree is three hours.